Questions? Call0808 196 1942orMessage us

 Getting the right support is fundamental to your donation journey, ensuring you are mentally, emotionally and physically ready and we're here to help in whatever way we can.

-For many of our egg donors, knowing what to expect from the donation process and how you may feel along the way offers peace of mind.
+Knowing what to expect from the egg donation process and how you may feel along the way may offer peace of mind.
+Throughout your donation, it is normal to feel:

-• More intense emotions with ups and downs that can feel similar to those felt during menstruation
+• Intense emotions with ups and downs similar to those experienced during menstruation

-• Under pressure because of the physical demands of egg donation
+• Under pressure due to the physical demands of egg donation and anxious about whether it will work

-• Stressed about attending multiple appointments throughout the process (usually 7-9 over a few weeks)
+• Stressed about attending multiple appointments (usually 7-9 over a few weeks)

-• Tired and bloated towards the end of the donation process
+• Tired and bloated towards the end due to the stimulation medication used

-However, many egg donors find that donating their eggs was easier than they expected and some go on to become repeat donors.
+Despite this, many of our donors find that donating their eggs was easier than they expected and some go on to become repeat donors.

 The challenges at the time often give way to positive feelings, especially when it’s a success.

 It's important to know that you are not alone throughout this journey.
-If you're struggling at any point, please reach out.
-The best person to contact is usually your Donor Co-Ordinator.
+If you're struggling at any point, you can reach out to our Patient Support Team at any time or contact your Donor Co-Ordinator with any questions or concerns you may have.

 Fertility counselling